nadiamariduena/python-intro-2024-privat/z__ENV-flask.md

 <br>

 🔸 **Routing:** Both Flask and Express provide mechanisms for defining routes that handle HTTP requests and map them to specific functions or controllers.

+🔸 **Middleware:** They support middleware functions that can modify request and response objects, allowing for custom processing of requests.